Changing Your Domain

 - If you have uploaded images or files to your blog posts, you will need to update the HTML of each post to use the new URL for that content.

-If you have any questions or concerns about changing your domain, please contact the Support team before proceeding.
+If you have any questions or concerns about changing your domain, please contact Typepad Support before proceeding.